informaticaucm-TPI/2526_MarioBros/enunciados/practica3/practica3_en.md

 			Messages.LEVEL_NOT_A_NUMBER_ERROR.formatted(commandWords[1]), nfe);
 	}
 ```

-We also define the following new Exception classes for exceptions which may be thrown when parsing
-text that is supposed to represent an action or when parsing text that is supposed to represent a
-position:

-  - `ActionParseException`: to be thrown by the `Action` class when an attempt is made to parse
+Note that with some commands, parsing is carried out both in the *Contol* part and in the *Model*
+part of the application.
+For example, only the *Model* can parse the arguments to the `addObject`
+command since this is carried out by calling the `parse` method of the game objects.
+Therefore, the
+*Model* part of the application can also throw parsing exceptions.
+All exceptions thrown during
-     a string that does not correspond to any of the literals of the enum.
+the parsing of a command (i.e. during the execution of the `parse` method of one of the commands),

-  - `PositionParseException`: to be thrown by the `Position` class when an attempt is made to
-     parse a string that is not the textual representation of a position string, i.e. does not
-     respect the syntax for a position string (note that this does not concern whether or not
-     the position is off the board)

-If thrown during the parsing of a command, these exceptions should also be caught and wrapped
+whether or not they are thrown in the *Model* part of the application, should be caught by the
-in a `CommandParseException`.
+`parse` of the command and rethrown wrapped in a `CommandParseException`.

 ### Execution errors